Hell in a Cell (2011)

-The 2011 Hell in a Cell was the third annual Hell in a Cell professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on October 2, 2011, at the New Orleans Arena in New Orleans, Louisiana.
-Seven matches took place at the event.
+The 2011 Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the third annual Hell in a Cell event and took place on October 2, 2011, at the New Orleans Arena in New Orleans, Louisiana.
+The event centered on the men's Hell in a Cell match, a 20-foot-high roofed steel cage that surrounds the ring and ringside area with no countouts or disqualifications and the only way to win is by pinfall or submission in the ring.

+Eight matches took place at the event, including one match on the pre-show and two Hell in a Cell matches on the main card.
+In the main event, Alberto Del Rio defeated CM Punk and defending champion John Cena to win the WWE Championship in the first-ever Triple Threat Hell in a Cell match.
+In the other Hell in a Cell match, Mark Henry defeated Randy Orton to retain the World Heavyweight Championship.

 The event received 182,000 pay-per-view buys, down from 210,000 buys the previous year.

-Eight matches took place at the event, including one match on the pre-show.
-In the main event, Alberto Del Rio defeated CM Punk and defending champion John Cena in the first-ever Triple Threat Hell in a Cell match to win the WWE Championship.
-The event also featured a second Hell in a Cell match in which Mark Henry defeated Randy Orton in a Hell in a Cell match to retain the World Heavyweight Championship.
+This was the first Hell in a Cell event held following the end of the first brand split in August.
+This was also the first Hell in a Cell event held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.

 Production

 Background

-The event was held at the New Orleans Arena in New Orleans, Louisiana.
+The third annual Hell in a Cell event was held at the New Orleans Arena in New Orleans, Louisiana.

-Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced annually in October by WWE since 2009—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+Hell in a Cell was an annual professional wrestling pay-per-view (PPV) event produced every October by WWE since 2009.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
-The 2011 event was the third Hell in a Cell and was held on October 2 at the New Orleans Arena in New Orleans, Louisiana.
-It was the first Hell in a Cell event held since the end of the first brand split in August.
+The third Hell in a Cell event was held on October 2, 2011, at the New Orleans Arena in New Orleans, Louisiana.

+This was the first Hell in a Cell event held since the end of the first brand split in August.
+It was also the first Hell in a Cell event held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.